molpopgen/fwdpy/docs/plugins.rst

 Further, if all we need to know about a diploid in order to calculate its fitness is what gametes (and therefore what mutations) a diploid contains, then our fitness model requires *no extra data*.
 Such a situation can be represented via a "stateless" object, one requiring no extra information about the population or its history.

-If however, fitness depends on comparing a diploid to all other diploids, then our code for calculating fitness must keep track information about the entire population.
-Such situations require "stateful" fitness objects.

-*fwdpy* supports both stateful and stateless fitness objects.
-Further, stateful objects can be implemented in terms of any valid C++ type.
+*fwdpy* supports stateless fitness objects.

 The relevant Cython extension types
 '''''''''''''''''''''''''''''''''''''''